AdelinHabs/followers_game/README.md

-# followers_game
+FOLLOWERS GAME

-Terminal game to check whether you know your celebrities
+This a terminal game to check whether you know your celebrities.